Biology Courses

 Course Detail:

 Students will gain an understanding of the origin, function and structure of living organisms by examining life at increasing levels of biological complexity, from the molecular and cellular level to whole organisms.
 This course deals with the biology of cells of higher organisms: the structure, function, and biosynthesis of cellular membranes and organelles; cell growth; transport, receptors, and cell signaling; the cytoskeleton, the extracellular matrix, and cell movements.
 After developing a foundational understanding of cell biology, this course explores the interactions of these cells to form tissue, organs, organ systems and ultimately complete organisms, and finally students will be able to make predictions about how positive feedback mechanisms amplify activities and processes in organisms based on scientific theories and models.
-Prerequisite: BL101
+Offered during even academic years.
+Prerequisites: BL101 and BL102 or equivalent.

 |